sten626/dotfiles/README.md

 Script for easily changing branches in a git repository.
 I've tried to make it fairly agnostic and extendible.

+### `switchto_filter`

+If a script with this name exists in your `PATH`, `switchto` will pass a bash array of branch and tag names to it.
+Use the script to filter out ones you don't want, and return wanted branches and tags one-per-line.

 #### `switchto_install`

 If a script with this name exists in your `PATH`, `switchto` will use it to install/compile after switching branches.
 By default it will only run `npm install` or `make` depending on what files it sees in the project root.